nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The proposed find mechanism is facilitated by `FitBook`.
 It implements the following operations:

-* `FitBook#getFilteredClientList()` — Retrieves the client list.
 * `FitBook#updateFilteredClientList(Predicate<Client> predicate)` — Filters the client list with the given predicate.

 These operations are exposed in the  `FitBookModel` interface as `FitBookModel#getFilteredClientList()`, `FitBookModel#updateFilteredClientList(Predicate<Client> predicate)` respectively.

 Given below is an example usage scenario and how the find mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `FitBook` will be initialized with the initial FitBook state, and the `currentStatePointer` pointing to that single FitBook state.
+The `FitBook` will be initialized with the initial FitBook state.

 ![FindState0](images/FindState0.png)

 Step 2.
 The user executes `find n/alex n/john` command to find all clients with "alex" or "john" in their name in the FitBook.
-The `find` command calls `FitBookModel#updateFilteredClientList(Predicate<Client> predicate)`, causing the modified state of the FitBook after the `find n/alex` command executes to be saved in the `fitBookStateList`, and the `currentStatePointer` is shifted to the newly inserted FitBook state.
+The `find` command calls `FindCommandParser`, causing the command to be parsed and checked for any errors before executing the command.

 Step 3.
-The user now decides that he does not need to find the details of the client named "John".
-The user executes `find n/alex`, causing another the current FitBook state to be deleted, and a new FitBook state added into the `fitBookStateList`.
+After the command is parsed and there are no errors in the format of the command, `FindCommand#execute()` is called, which calls `FitBook#updateFilteredClientList(Predicate<Client> predicate)`.

 Step 4.
-The user now needs to view all of his clients' details again.
-The user executes `listClients` which will shift the `currentStatePointer` to the first FitBook state, and restores the FitBook to that state.
+The user now wishes to find clients with phone number '91234567'.
+The user executes `find p/91234567` and the process restarts at step 2.

 The following sequence diagram shows how the find operation works: